AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ```

-The forecast values are merged with the observation values where the `location` and `time_period` collumns match.

-The absolute error is calculated from the values, and a final dataframe with the columns `location`, `time_period`, and `metric` *(which is the metric error-function value)* is returned:
+Forecast and observation values are merged on the `location` and `time_period` columns.
+The absolute error is computed, and a final DataFrame containing `location`, `time_period`, and `metric` is returned:

 ```python